w5unt/w5unt.github.com/index.md

 We will QSL direct and via the buro, eQSL, and LoTW.
 Feel free to use any and all of those methods.

+We are currently trying for the Worked All States (WAS) award.
+You can see the list of states we have and haven't contacted at [this page](http://w5unt.com/was.html).
+If you're in one of the states we're missing, of if you just want to chat, we would really appreciate a sked.
+To arrange skeds, please email kf5soq@arrl.net .